-- Persons using the Internet services provided by Randall are also subject to the policies of our Internet service provider, Logix. www.logixcom.com/use\policy.html - Each person's work/data should be saved onto external media unless directed otherwise. - Each person will be responsible for safekeeping his/her own disk/data.
-The College will not be responsible for any lost data nor the privacy of any data.
+- There will be no continual streaming video and audio (Such as radio stations.) - There will be no downloading or duplication of copyrighted materials including music, MP3s, programs, pictures, videos, literary works, etc. - Persons using the Internet services provided by Randall are also subject to the policies of our Internet service provider, Logix. www.logixcom.com/use_policy.html - Each person's work/data should be saved onto external media unless directed otherwise. - Each person will be responsible for safekeeping his/her own disk/data.
+The College will not be responsible for any lost data nor for the privacy of any data.